JasonPoeData/Financial-Data-Analysis/README.md

 If this were an actual project for a company, I would be sure to ask clarifying questions with management to ensure we are all on the same page as far as expectations.
 I would be sure to understand deadlines and to confirm the limits of the project.
 Last, I would make sure who to reach out to if I find any problems in the datasets that would not allow for me to conduct an accurate analysis.

 As I only have information on this one business objective of minimizing cost and maximizing revenue, I followed my process of compiling all the data into one spreadsheet.
 I then ensured my data is valid, relevant, and without any missing items or formatting mistakes.
-After reviewing over the cleaned datasets, I derived 3 strategies to help the rental car company reach there business objective
+After reviewing the cleaned datasets, I derived 3 strategies to help the rental car company reach there business objective

 My final reports consisted of: